hashview/hashview/README.md

 2. Hashcat 6.2.x+

 ## Installation
-Follow these instructions to install Hashview Server on Ubuntu server.
+Follow these instructions to install Hashview Server on Ubuntu 20.04.3 LTS server.
 In theory Hashview should be able to run on any *nix system, but the dev's only installed/tested on Debian/Ubuntu.

 #### 1) Setup MySQL

 ```
 sudo apt update
 sudo apt install mysql-server
+sudo service mysql start
 sudo mysql_secure_installation
 ```